 Helen Barr Rudin ’32 was one of Lawrence’s first students to study abroad when she participated in a study program in France.
 This experience deeply impacted her and shaped her strong belief in the value of education abroad.
 This fund was established through a planned gift upon Rudin’s death in 2007.
 Grants of approximately $2,000 are given annually to students attending Lawrence-affiliated or sponsored international term, semester, or academic year programs.
 This grant is awarded through the Off-Campus Programs office by an application and selection process held during Spring Term.
 More information is available here.

 Schwartzburg Fund for Study Abroad

-John (Andy) Schwartzburg, '64 benefited from participating in a study abroad program in Germany during his time at Lawrence.
+John (Andy) Schwartzburg '64 benefited from participating in a study abroad program in Germany during his time at Lawrence.
 Fluent in German, he served as a German teacher for many years at The Lawrenceville School in New Jersey.
 Through a bequest, Andy wished to establish a fund at Lawrence that would help humanities students study abroad as a part of their undergraduate experience.
 This fund was established in 2016 and is administered by the Off-Campus Programs office.
-Grants will be given annually to students attending Lawrence-affiliated or -sponsored international off-campus study programs that are a term, semester, or academic year in length.
+Grants of $2,000 will be given annually to students attending Lawrence-affiliated or -sponsored international off-campus study programs that are a term, semester, or academic year in length.
 More information is available here.